 W-H-A-T?
 Are you telling me that we need gifts to “save” Christmas?
 If there are no gifts, Christmas is not worth celebrating anymore?
 What kind of message is that?

-The bad news is that we are so accustomed to these kind of messages that sometimes we are not even aware of what is really coming to our brain, and worse, to our children’s, who are building their scale of values and receive that message as valid and positive.
+The bad news is that we are so accustomed to this kind of messages that sometimes we are not even aware of all the brainwashing messages we receive around these dates—even worse when it comes to our children, who are building their scale of values and receive those messages as valid and positive.

-I always loved finding presents under the Christmas tree on Christmas morning, and I’m very determined to find a way to keep that tradition alive for our kids.
+I always loved finding presents under the Christmas tree on Christmas morning, so I might try and find a way to keep that tradition alive for our kids.
 In this blog post you’ll find a nice idea I’ve been reading in many blogs—which we might adopt in the future.

 Respecting other people’s way of Christmas